hydephp/develop/docs/digging-deeper/advanced-customization.md

 ## Customizing Output Directories

 Like source directories, the output directories are also important as they determine the output path for the compiled pages.
->warning Note that changing output directories also affects the route keys, as those are based on the output directory. <p>Scroll down to see the [Route key impact](#route-key-impact) section for more information.</p>
+>warning Note that changing output directories also affects the route keys, as those are based on the output directory. <p>Scroll down to see the [PageRoute key impact](#route-key-impact) section for more information.</p>

 Each option is relative to the site's `output_directory` setting.
 Setting a value to `''` will output the page to the site root.